Very Early Trip 35, Feb 1968, almost mint, boxed with early accessories

 A beautiful original Olympus Trip 35 built in 1968, one of the first of Trip 35's manufactured.

 This one is in lovely original condition with the original black leatherette and good black paintwork, which has not been touched-up.
 It has the original 'Passed' sticker on the top plate, next to the serial number (later models all had the sticker on the other side of the hot shoe).

 We have completed a full service and cleaned inside and out, and fully tested the light meter and shutter.
 The red flag pops up when the light is too low.
 New light seals have been fitted and it is ready to use.

 The 40mm Zuiko lens is lovely and clear, free from marks, scratches, dust or fungus.
 The viewfinder has also been cleaned and is nice and bright and clear.
 The focus symbols on the lens are all in amber, whereas all later versions had a red 'group' symbol.

 The photos are of the actual camera for sale.
 We only get a few of these cameras each year.
 This is one of the best examples we have ever seen!
 You will be hard pressed to find a nicer one.

-The camera will be supplied with an original (very rare early) push-on Olympus lens cap It has the original very early leather pouch (worn but works), early (silver button camera) instructions (tatty), early wrist strap, hotshoe cover and original Trip 35 box (excellent).
+The camera is supplied with an original push-on Olympus lens cap It has the original early (silver button camera) instructions, warranty card and original Trip 35 box (very good condition).